thinkonator/wallpapers/README.md

 # wallpapers

 Collection of anime wallpapers.
+[NSFW included]
-All wallpapers are using the .png format.
+All wallpapers are under the .png format.